COVID-19 Resources for Philadelphia

 Maximum rental assistance has now been increased from $750 to $1500.
-The deadline is September 30, and the application can be found here.
+The deadline has now passed.

 The eviction diversion program for landlord/tenant disputes is now functioning.
 Landlords are required to take this path first before filing against a tenant in court.